 2. Many citing officers may be hesitant to allow for any concessions or optional dispositions at a subsequent Court Trial proceeding, once you have actually challenged them through a Trial By Written Declaration process.

 3. You must pay the full amount of your bail to the court, prior to your Trial By Written Declaration being heard and considered by the Judge - For Example: If you are cited for CVC 22406(a) - Speeding in a Commercial Motor Vehicle (69 mph / 55 mph zone), your bail amount would be $899.00.
-This is not the case if you enter a plea of not guilty, and then request a formal court trial proceeding.
+This is not the case if you enter a plea of Not Guilty, and then request a formal Court Trial proceeding.

 4. If found Guilty (which occurs a majority of the time), you only have twenty (20) calendar days after the date the court's decision is mailed to you to request a Trial De Novo, or New Trial, or else your conviction will remain in place.

 5. Any information an individual defendant puts into a Trial By Written Declaration becomes admissible evidence, and can and will be used against them in all future related court proceedings!

 6. You are waiving or giving up your Right to Remain Silent and your right against Self Incrimination.
 A right codified in the Fifth Amendment of our U.S. Constitution, and further solidified in the famous case of Miranda v.
 Arizona (1966) 384 US 436.
 A person's "Miranda Rights", include the requirement that law enforcement must inform a person of their Right to Remain Silent (among other rights) whenever the person is the subject of a "custodial interrogation." (“Interrogation” includes not only express questioning, but also words or actions that police officers should know are reasonably likely to provoke an incriminating response.
 “Custody” describes a situation in which a reasonable person in the suspect’s shoes would not feel free to leave).